 Using the servicing profile

-You can see an overview of the devices in the Servicing profile section of the Microsoft 365 Apps admin center, including details on the next build rollout, projected waves, and information on any device failures and issues.
+In the Microsoft 365 Apps admin center, you can find a summary of your devices under the Servicing profile section.
+This overview includes information about upcoming build rollouts, planned release waves, and any device failures or issues you might encounter.
 From there you can go to the Devices, Issues, and Settings tabs to get more information on devices managed by the servicing profile.

 Within the Devices tab, you can see the update status of these devices and view information on individual devices.
 You can select a device to view the same information you can view within inventory, such as details on the device's hardware, operating system, and Microsoft 365 Apps configuration.